japa/japa.dev/content/runner/underlying-test-class.md

 You can make use of [module augmentation](https://www.typescriptlang.org/docs/handbook/declaration-merging.html#module-augmentation) to define these properties at a static level.

-Create a new file, `japaTypes.ts`, and paste the following code inside it.
+Create a new file, `bin/japaTypes.ts`, and paste the following code inside it.

 ```ts
 declare module '@japa/runner' {